istio/istio.io/content/en/news/releases/1.5.x/announcing-1.5/change-notes/index.md

 - **Improved** Istio by including certificate provisioning functionality within istiod.
 - **Improved** Support Kubernetes [`first-party-jwt`](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#service-account-tokens) as a fallback token for CSR authentication in clusters that [`third-party-jwt`](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#service-account-token-volume-projection) is not supported.
 - **Improved** Istio's Pilot Agent by provisioning key and certificates for Prometheus consumption.
-- **Graduated** SDS which provides identity provisioning for Istio.
+- **Graduated** SDS to stable and enabled by default.
+It provides identity provisioning for Istio Envoy proxies.

 ## Telemetry